ChilliCream/graphql-workshop/docs/6-subscriptions.md

    ![Subscription Waiting for Events](images/33-bcp-subscription-result.png)

-   The event was raised and our subscription query was executed.
-But we also can see that the loading indicator is still turning since we are still subscribed and we will get new responses whenever the event is raised.
+   The event was raised, and our subscription query was executed.
+We can also see that the loading indicator is still turning since we are still subscribed, and we will get new responses whenever the event is raised.
 With GraphQL a subscription stream can be infinite or finite.
-A finite stream will at some point automatically complete, whenever the server chooses to complete the topic `ITopicEventSender.CompleteAsync`.
+A finite stream will automatically complete whenever the server chooses to complete the topic `ITopicEventSender.CompleteAsync`.

-   To stop the subscription from the client-side click on the stop button right of the loading indicator.
+   To stop the subscription from the client-side, click on the stop button right of the loading indicator.

 ## Add `onAttendeeCheckedIn` subscription

-The `onSessionScheduled` was quite simple since we did not subscribe to dynamic topic.
-Meaning a topic that is defined at the moment we subscribe or a topic that depends on the user-context.
-With `onAttendeeCheckedIn` we will subscribe to a specific session to see who checked in and how quickly it is filling up.
+The `onSessionScheduled` was quite simple since we did not subscribe to a dynamic topic.
+Meaning a topic that is defined at the moment we subscribe to it or a topic that depends on the user-context.
+With `onAttendeeCheckedIn`, we will subscribe to a specific session to see who checked in and how quickly it fills up.

 1. Head over to the `AttendeeMutations` class and replace the `CheckInAttendeeAsync` resolver with the following code: